soleil-ica/Lima-camera-andor/doc/index.rst

 Andor is providing a unique Software Development Tool (SDK) for both Windows and Linux, supporting different interface buses such as USB, CameraLink and also some specific acquisition PCI board.

 The Lima module as been tested only with this cameras models:
-  - IKon-M (USB interface, Linux OS)
+  - IKon-M and IKon-L (USB interface, Linux OS debian 6)
   - IKon-L (USB interface, Windows XP - 32bits)

 Prerequisite Linux OS